Semantic Segmentation of Satellite Images Based on Deep Learning Algorithms

 tf.keras.preprocessing.image.ImageDataGenerator(…)

-allows you to preprocess your data (Normalize, resize, etc.).
-There is also an option to create a custom preprocessing function but the output should be the same shape as the input which doesn’t work for our use case as our one-hot encoded label would be of shape x*y*classes.
+allows you to preprocess your data (Normalize, resize, etc.). he output should be the same shape as the input which doesn’t work for our use case as our one-hot encoded label would be of shape x*y*classes.
 To solve this issue we can create a custom Data Generator.

 TRAIN AND PREDICT